 Changes in business information - You must report any changes in your business name, ID number, mailing address, physical address, telephone number, or owner/officer information on Form DTF-95, Business Tax Account Update.
 If only your address has changed, you may use Form DTF-96, Report of Address Change for Business Tax Accounts, to correct your address for this and all other tax types.
-You can get these forms by fax, phone, or from our Web site.
+You can get these forms from our Web site, by phone, or by fax.
 See Need help? on back of Form CT-33-C for the phone number and Web address.

-Change of address

-If your address has changed, please enter your new address in the appropriate area and check the box below the address so that we can update your address for this tax type.
-Do not check this box for any change of business information other than for your address.
+Change of address - If your address has changed, please enter your new address in the appropriate area and mark an X in the box below the address so that we can update your address for this tax type.
+Do not mark an X in this box for any change of business information other than for your address.

-Amended return

-If you are filing an amended return, please check the Amended return box on the top of Form CT-33-C.
+Amended return - If you are filing an amended return, please mark an X in the Amended return box on the top of Form CT-33-C.

-NAICS business code number

-Enter the six-digit NAICS business activity code number from your federal return.
+NAICS code and principal business activity - Enter the six-digit NAICS business code number and principal business activity.